timstarbuck/zettelkasten-foam/Azure AI/Fundamentals of Machine Learning.md

 * Reviewing and applying responsible AI principles and practices.

 Requires a *Azure Machine Learning workspace*.
 The workspace can then be used in *Azure Machine Learning Studio* which can:
+  * A job must be created in Machine Learning studio to use Machine Learning to train a regression model.
+A workspace must be created before you can access Machine Learning studio.
 * Import and explore data.
 * Create and use compute resources.
 * Run code in notebooks.